Karim-Ashraf1/Task-Management-System/docs/Supplementary_Specification/SupplementarySpecification.md

 - **REST APIs**: The system will expose RESTful endpoints for CRUD operations on tasks.
     - Example: `GET /tasks`, `POST /tasks`, `PUT /tasks/{id}`, `DELETE /tasks/{id}`.
-- **Database Interface**: Hibernate will handle communication with the underlying database.
+- **Database Interface**: Jpa will handle communication with the underlying database.
 - **External Notifications**: The system may integrate with third-party notification services.

 ### User Interfaces